12 Organizational Chart Examples & Templates

 Image via Shutterstock.

 This vertically oriented organizational chart demonstrates a traditional top-down approach, with the CEO focused at the top and middle management and other staff below.
-Each level stems from the level above with different colors and icons differentiating each employee type, making this organizational chart example ideal in quickly visualizing a company’s structure.
+Each level stems from the level above with different colors and icons differentiating each employee type, making this organizational chart example ideal for quickly visualizing a company’s structure.

 2. Vibrant gradient organizational chart